Lesson Learned From Teaching In Vietnam

 Great Expectations

-I arrived with massive preconceptions about what living teaching in Vietnam was going to be like.
+I arrived with massive preconceptions about what living and teaching in Vietnam was going to be like.
 I was certain I would hate teaching younger students.
 I was never going to teach in public school.
 I thought I wouldn’t need any help.
 I was more than a little skeptical about the quality of Vietnamese cuisine.

 I have rarely been as wrong about anything in my life!
 Teaching in Vietnam was not what I expected – it was better.
 Although, better in ways I would never have expected!
 Here are four of the lessons I learned from my time teaching in Vietnam.